 Costa Rican People – The Ticos

-Costa Rica aims to be the first carbon neutral country in the world by 2021.
+Costa Rica aims to be the first carbon neutral country in the world.
 Currently almost 93% of its electricity comes from renewable sources.
 Sustainability is at the heart of Costa Rican culture and tradition and it’s something that’s stuck with me and inspired me to make changes in my life now I’m back home.

 Wildlife in Costa Rica